 Confirmation of the diagnosis

-- It is important to be diligent about both the initial diagnosis of the vegetative state and the subsequent diagnosis that it is permanent.
-Causes of error include confusion about the meaning of the term, inadequate observation in suboptimal circumstances, failure to consult those who see most of the patient (especially family members), and the inherent difficulty of detecting signs of awareness in patients with major perceptual and motor impairments.
+- Causes of error include confusion about the meaning of the various definitions, inadequate observation in suboptimal circumstances, failure to consult those who see most of the patient (especially family members), and the inherent difficulty of detecting signs of awareness in patients with major perceptual and motor impairments.

-- When the diagnosis of the permanent state is considered, the patient should be examined by at least two doctors who are expert in assessing disorders of consciousness.
+- The patient should be examined by at least two doctors who are expert in assessing disorders of consciousness.
 They should take into account the views of the medical staff, other clinical staff including clinical neuropsychologists, occupational therapists and physiotherapists, carers and relatives about the patient's reactions and responses.
 They should make their clinical assessments separately and write the details in the notes.
 They should consider the investigations which have been performed to confirm the cause of the condition.
 As the patient's physical position can affect responsiveness, it may be valuable to assess the patient in more than one position.
 It may be helpful for nursing staff and relatives to be present during the examination.

 - If there is any uncertainty about the diagnosis, it should not be made and the patient should be reassessed at a later date.
 There is no hurry.

 - Tools are available to help the assessment - eg, the Wessex Head Injury Matrix.